openmaptiles/openmaptiles/README.md

 which need to be imported first.
 You can use your own ETL process or use the Docker containers from OSM2VectorTiles.

-Your PostGIS database needs the following data imported
+Your PostGIS database needs the following data imported.
+If you use our Docker based workflow this is very straightforward to setup but if you don't want to use Docker you can set up your own ETL pipeline to import the required data sources.

 - [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Osm2pgsql) data based on the [ClearTables osm2pgsql style](https://github.com/ClearTables/ClearTables)
 - [OpenStreetMapData](http://openstreetmapdata.com/) split and simplified water polygons
 - [Natural Earth](http://www.naturalearthdata.com/)
+- [PostGIS Vector Tile Utils](https://github.com/mapbox/postgis-vt-util) for `LabelGrid` and `z` function

-## Schema
+## Database Schema

-The vector data source is using zoom level views for each layer and contains useful functions.
+The vector data source is using views, generalized tables and functions to share code between layers.
-The PostgreSQL code can be found in `sql`.
+The SQL code can be found in `./schema`.
+The different features from OSM however are determined in the [ClearTables](https://github.com/ClearTables/ClearTables) project.

-*TODO: Write import container*
+Each zoom level in a layer has it's own view where the data is *filtered* for the zoom level.
+This keeps the filtering logic per zoom level out of the TM2Source `data.yml`.
+To work on the database and vector tile schema read the *Develop* section.

 ## Develop